-Reduced time to degree.
+Reduce time to degree.
 One way that the effects of rising tuition can be offset is through reducing the time it takes a student to complete a credential.
 Time to degree can be influenced by two factors: the number of course attempts a student accumulates and the total hours in which a student enrolls each semester.
 Whether through reducing remediation needs or reducing the amount of flexibility students have in course selection, course attempts can be reduced while maintaining academic quality.
 Through clearer degree plans, intrusive advising or mentoring, and other intervention efforts, institutions can better assist students in staying on track to completion.

-Full-time enrollment should be encouraged, though not required, through state and institutional policies.
+Full-time enrollment, defined as completing 30 credit hours per academic year, should be encouraged, though not required, through state and institutional policies.
 Full-time enrollment reduces the number of semesters required to complete a credential, thereby reducing accompanying costs for living expenses, transportation and personal expenses.
 In addition, summer enrollments can be an important variable in reducing time to degree if state and institutional financial aid policies are adapted to improve affordability.
-Currently, students have few options for financial aid to reduce the cost of summer course enrollments.
+Currently, students have few options for financial aid to reduce the cost of summer course enrollments though summer enrollments can be important to keeping students on track to graduation.

 Allocate 25% of state scholarship funds to need-based programs.
 Since the implementation of the Arkansas Scholarship Lottery, most state financial aid funds have been directed toward merit-based aid.

 Though these scholarships have been important, they miss the mark on affordability.
 Though these scholarships have played an important part in the affordability equation, they have inequitably been directed primarily to high-achieving, traditional students.
 On a national level, state financial aid programs are primarily directed to need based aid, with 75% of state aid being need-based in 2014 (Woodhouse, 2015).
 In Arkansas, only 6% of state aid was based on need in that same year.